Risa Bramon Garcia

 Risa served as a Producer on Oliver Stone’s films Heaven and Earth and Natural Born Killers, movies she also cast.

-Risa’s currently in the midst of writing a book, the natural outgrowth of her entire career thus far.
-Likewise, in the past few years her passion for teaching and coaching has become a serious concentration and she’s had great success in her work with actors and directors around the world.
+In the past few years Risa’s passion for teaching and coaching has become a serious concentration and she’s had great success in her work with actors and directors around the world.

+For some reason fortune was smiling on me in the summer of 1991 when I met Risa Bramon Garcia.
+From that first meeting Risa saw in me something that I honestly didn’t see in myself at the time and told me as much.
 Is Risa brilliant?
 Yes.
 Can she articulate what it takes to perform on a different level- one that provokes and inspires because it chimes with a common humanity that exists in all of us?
 Yes.
 But beyond just being an amazing teacher, writer, director, and casting director, Risa was able to make me, an agent-less, essentially credit-less actor at the time, step into a heavy-duty environment, stacked with multiple Academy Award winners and quiet the doubts that plagued me (probably all actors) by teaching me to focus on two powerful truths: one, that it is only about the work (and not the outside stuff) and two (and maybe more importantly) she taught me to ask- Why not me?
 Someone is going to be in this position, do this part, carve a career, why can’t it be me?
-If anyone wonders who to study with, I always send them her way. -Donal Logue, TERRIERS, GROUNDED FOR LIFE
+She teaches, inspires, tells it like it is and is an amazing person.
+What happened to my life (forget career) was so remarkable after Risa cast me in a few films in quick succession is something I am so grateful for, it’s almost impossible to articulate.
+And yet I don’t mean to say she did me a favor, she recognized the artist in me and brought it out and helped me never to be intimidated by external circumstances that have nothing to do with what we do as artists.
+I love Risa and if anyone wonders who to study with, I always send them her way.

-Risa’s class was such a wonderfully invigorating day of exploration.
-The special thing about Risa is that her attitude and passion gave us as actor’s the freedom, and more importantly the permission, to get out of our own way.
-To be committed to what we were doing, no matter if it was right or wrong.
-I will be back!- Aaron Tveit.
-GOSSIP GIRL
+Risa’s class is such a wonderfully invigorating day of exploration.
+The special thing about Risa is that her attitude and passion gives us, as actors, the freedom, and more importantly the permission, to get out of our own way.
+To be committed to what we’re doing, no matter if it’s right or wrong.
+I will be back!